syncfusion-content/blazor-docs/blazor/pivot-table/server-side-pivot-engine.md

 documentation: ug
 ---

-> In general, the Blazor Pivot Table is created using the built-in engine for given data source.
-This is an optional feature that allows you to create the Pivot Table with a server-side pivot engine and external data binding.
+> In general, the pivot table is created using the built-in engine for given data source.
+This is an optional feature that allows you to create the pivot table with a server-side pivot engine and external data binding.
 And this option is applicable only for relational data source.

 # Getting Started with Syncfusion Server-side Pivot Engine

-This section briefs the Syncfusion assembly [`Syncfusion.EJ2.Pivot`](https://www.nuget.org/packages/Syncfusion.EJ2.Pivot/), which is used in a server-side application to perform all Pivot calculations such as aggregation, filtering, sorting, grouping, and so on, and only the information to be displayed in the Blazor Pivot Table's viewport is passed to the client-side (browser) via web service (Web API) rather than the entire data source.
-It reduces network traffic and improves the rendering performance of the Blazor Pivot Table, especially when dealing with large amounts of data.
-It also works best with virtual scrolling enabled and supports all the Blazor Pivot Table's existing features.
+This section briefs the Syncfusion assembly [`Syncfusion.EJ2.Pivot`](https://www.nuget.org/packages/Syncfusion.EJ2.Pivot/), which is used in a server-side application to perform all pivot calculations such as aggregation, filtering, sorting, grouping, and so on, and only the information to be displayed in the pivot table's viewport is passed to the client-side (browser) via web service (Web API) rather than the entire data source.
+It reduces network traffic and improves the rendering performance of the pivot table, especially when dealing with large amounts of data.
+It also works best with virtual scrolling enabled and supports all the pivot table's existing features.

-## Quick steps to render the Pivot Table by using the server-side Pivot Engine
+## Quick steps to render the Blazor Pivot Table by using the server-side Pivot Engine

 ### Download and installing Server-side Pivot Engine